 Why They’re Asking

 Successful salespeople learn from their mistakes.
-They're able to deal with failure by critically analyzing their shortcomings, taking them in stride, and not making the same errors twice.
+They’re able to deal with failure by analyzing their shortcomings critically, taking them in stride, and not making the same errors twice.

 Knowing how to handle failure is every bit as important as understanding how to succeed.
-Hitting hitches and hiccups is a natural part of sales life, interviewers want to know that you'll be able to effectively overcome obstacles without getting overwhelmed, demoralized, or confused.
+Hitting roadblocks and hiccups is a natural part of sales life — interviewers want to know that you’ll be able to overcome obstacles effectively, without getting overwhelmed, demoralized, or confused.

 How to Answer

-Be honest here, and clearly spell out one of your failures.
-Start with the goal you were pursuing, and then elaborate on why it was important to you, how you tried to achieve it, why you failed, who was involved, what you learned, and what you would have done differently.
+So, be honest, and clearly spell out one of your failures.
+Start with the goal you were pursuing, and then elaborate on why it was important to you, how you tried to achieve it, why you failed, and who was involved.
+Then, discuss what you learned and what you would have done differently.

 Sample Answer

 “When I was first beginning my career, I wasn’t able to meet quota for deals in the X industry.
 I took a step back to get to the root of the problem and found out I was targeting the wrong demographic in terms of age and occupation.
-I learned that I needed to conduct deeper research with data and have kept that way of thinking at the forefront of my strategy today.”
+I learned that I needed to conduct deeper research with data, and I have kept that data-driven way of thinking at the forefront of my strategy ever since.”

 8. “Why are you interested in this company?
 Why are you interested in this role?”